github/semantic/ROADMAP.md

 Semantic Code produces data around code’s structure and meaning.
 This is made available via GraphQL APIs, enabling others (both at GitHub and elsewhere) to build features.

+## High-level goals:

+- Production ready in Q3 2017.
+- Help developers understand, [navigate][], and improve their code.
+- Lower barriers to contributions, e.g. by eliminating conflicts from [renaming variables][].

 ### GraphQL APIs

 - Parse tree.